yardenas/talks/21-FEB-2025/slides.md

 Adapting safely online requires us to explore safely.
 That is:
 figuring out what's safe and what's not  *and* searching for policies within what we are sure that is safe.
+Why this picture?
+Intuitively, a key component in safe exploration is being able to stand somewhere and determine which parts in your _local neighborhood_ are safe/unsafe and rewarding.
 -->

 ---